Why Is My HP Printer Printing Pink?

 4. Perform a Hard Reset

-A hard reset can clear temporary errors and restore normal printer function.
+A hard reset can clear temporary errors and help restore your HP printer to normal function.

-• Wait 2-3 minutes to allow the printer to discharge residual power.
+4. Wait 2–3 minutes to allow the printer to discharge any residual power.

-• Print a test page to see if the issue is resolved.
+9. Print a test page to check if the issue is resolved.

 5. Check Printer Settings